Potrero de los Funes

-A spectacular track set around a water reservoir in the volcanic hills above San Luis, Argentina, Portrero de los Funos has a history encompassing the 1970s and the traditional Carretera races and onto to the present day, with a modern rebuild securing international attention and praise.
+A spectacular track set around a water reservoir in the volcanic hills above San Luis, Argentina, Potrero de los Funos has a history encompassing the 1970s and the traditional Carretera races and onto more recent times, with a modern rebuild securing international attention and praise.

 Road racing is ingrained in Argentine sporting life – indeed, the Turismo Carretera is the world's oldest continuously running motorsport series.
 With a history dating back to 1937, early events began on closed public roads, with cars racing on a mixture of dirt, gravel and asphalt.
 By the 1960s, a move towards more permanent venues began, with local roads undergoing modifications to make them more suitable for racing.

 The first course is born but dangers are apparent

 So it was that in 1978, the series gathered at the 'Lake and Hills' circuit at Potrero de los Funes for the first time.
 Much of the course used the same public roads around the lake that today's circuit also embraces, although that is largely where the comparison ends.
 Aside from yellow-painted armco barrier around the perimeter, there were little other modifications in what was the most temporary of courses.

 The races were organised by the Automobile Club of San Luis, and a temporary pits area was established after the corner which is turn eight of the modern variant.
 The races were a modest success, Juan María Traverso winning the final in a Ford Falcon having taken victory in two of the three heat races.